gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/07-nifi-reg-clients.png" class="img-responsive img-thumbnail">

-Once there is a registry client defined, there should now be a new "Version" menu available when right-clicking on process groups.
+Once there is a registry client defined, there will be a "Version" menu available when right-clicking on process groups.

 <img src="{{ BASE_PATH }}/assets/images/nifi-deploy-flow/08-nifi-dev-start-vc.png" class="img-responsive img-thumbnail">